 In return, Peak Pedalers will get:

-2) Guaranteed entry into 30th Anniversary Ride The Rockies in 2015 (does not include registration fee)
+1) Guaranteed entry into Ride The Rockies in 2016 (does not include registration fee).

 Peak Pedalers will work continually with the Ride The Rockies Peak Pedaler manager, who may edit posts for length, clarity, subject matter, and relevance.
 Every effort will be made to work WITH Peak Pedalers and make edits in collaboration, but the Peak Pedaler manager reserves the right to make final edits as necessary to post in a timely manner.